TritonDataCenter/manatee-state-machine/README.md

 * `getXLogLocation(callback)`: Fetches the last known Xlog position from Postgres and returns it asynchronously to `callback`.
 May return an error to `callback` instead.
-XXX: can this work even when postgres is not online?
+May fail (with an asynchronous, operational error) if postgres is not online.

 **Events**: